ogunlao/saint/README.md

 1. The base config file can be found the the `configs` directory.
 This contains most hyperparameters for training the models.
 1. Configurations for experiments are split into `supervised` and `self-supervised` configs.
 The supervised config file is to be used as default when running predictive tasks while the self-supervised config file should be selected in case of self-supervised pre-training tasks.
 The files can be edited to suit your needs.
 In addition, there is a `predict` config file which we setup to make predictions on a test set (e.g. for kaggle)
 1. Another config directory is dedicated to house all datasets configurations.
-This is the `data` sub-directory inside the configs directory It includes hyperparameters like train, validation and test data paths and other data statistics.
-Samples of configs for supervised (indicated with names ending in sup) and self-supervised training (indicated with names ending in sup) are provided for [bank](https://archive.ics.uci.edu/ml/machine-learning-databases/00222/bank.zip) dataset.
+This is the `data` sub-directory inside the configs directory.
+It includes hyperparameters like train, validation and test data paths and other data statistics.
+Samples of configs for supervised (indicated with names ending in "_sup") and self-supervised training (indicated with names ending in "_ssl") are provided for [bank](https://archive.ics.uci.edu/ml/machine-learning-databases/00222/bank.zip) dataset.
 They can be replicated for other custom datasets as well.

 ### Dataset